manosdvd/agencyp/blueprint.md

 ## **6\.
 Development Methodology**

-* **Start Fresh:** The existing main.py will be archived.
-Development will begin on a new main.py file, built from the ground up according to this refactored blueprint.
+* **UI Framework:** The project uses **PySide6 (the official Python bindings for Qt)**.
+This framework was chosen for its stability, maturity, extensive widget library, and powerful QSS styling engine, which is essential for realizing the "Holo-Noir" aesthetic.
 * **Schema-First:** The schemas.py file will be the first point of implementation, ensuring the data structures are solid before any UI is built.
-* **Component-Based UI:** The Flet UI will be built using reusable custom components (UserControl) to keep the code clean, maintainable, and scalable.
+* **Component-Based UI:** The PySide6 UI will be built using reusable custom QWidget classes to keep the code clean, maintainable, and scalable.
 For example, CharacterDetailView, AssetListView, etc.
 * **Iterative Implementation:** We will build and test one feature at a time, starting with the core data management and character editor, ensuring each piece is perfect before moving to the next.